justinwj/Visio-Diagram-Generator/plan docs/pseudocode/system_views.md

 # System-Level View Pseudocode Prompts

-These five diagrams provide the “why” behind invSys.
-Each requires structured pseudocode so the planners know which nodes, edges, and metadata to emit.
+Applies to any VBA-based system (or future languages); invSys is only a sample fixture.
+Each view needs structured pseudocode so planners know which nodes, edges, and metadata to emit.

 ## Shared Questions
-- What are the canonical system/subsystem boundaries (Excel host, invSys workbook, integrations)?
+- What are the canonical system/subsystem boundaries (e.g., Excel host, workbook, external integrations)?
 - Which metadata fields expose external vs. internal modules?
 - How do we represent runtime environment (machines, users) that are not VBA modules?